Useful Tools: Life Skills Apps

 Price at time of review: $2.99

-by Pebro Productions
+By Pebro Productions

 One of BridgingApps’ favorite apps for self-help skills.
 It has a simple, 2-page interface appropriate for children and adults.
 It helps translate visual information into appropriate action.
 It gives a visual image of the weather outside along with an image of clothing choices for that type of weather.
 Completely customizable to include user’s own photos of their clothing.